How long is a Pilot’s License good for?

 There are a wide array both online and hardcopy study material.
 Please take a look at the following links to get you started: kingschools.com jeppdirect.jeppesen.com asa2fly.com www.faa.gov/regulations_policies/handbooks_manuals/aviation

-We offer 3 models of airplanes for training, the Cessna 172, Cessna 182, and Cessna 150.
+We currently offer 2 models of airplanes for training, the Cessna 172 and Cessna 150.
 The Cessna 172 is the most popular model of airplane around the world.
 A general overview can be found here, but please contact our office for any questions regarding our specific models.

 You will need to complete a total of at least 40 hours flight instruction.
 Additionally, you will have to pass an FAA written test and an oral and practical flight test with an FAA examiner.